Opened: 2 May 1953

 When the Wild Mouse was removed after the 1970 season, the other rides remained, leaving an empty gap between the Ferris Wheel and Space Scrambler (see photo below).

-All the other rides were eventually moved elsewhere, but 1988 and 1989 park maps show the Ferris Wheel in roughly the same spot it had been in since 1965.
-It may have been shifted to the north, but it’s still shown at the same angle.
+All the other rides were eventually moved elsewhere, but the Ferris Wheel remained close to the same place it had been since 1965.
+Sometime after 1972, it was moved slightly north.

 1990 was the last season for this Ferris Wheel as it would be eclipsed the following year by the giant Sky Scraper, which was more than 100 feet taller.